 Crown has provided a variety of audio I/O options on the new series.
 The amps feature XLR, 1/4-inch and RCA inputs.
 On the output side, two NL4 Speakon connectors are provided, as well as dual binding posts.
 Like the previous XLS Series models, these DriveCore models carry Crown’s 3-year transferrable warranty.

 I evaluated the XLS2500 ($1,099) in various configurations with my inventory of loudspeakers in my shop, then in the field.
 In one use, I put the XLS2500 on monitor duty during a church service.
 The wedges in use were two Electro- Voice T221 speakers, running in passive mode, each on its own mix.
 The previous amplifier that was powering them was much bigger and much heavier than this DriveCore amplifier.
 I set the amplifier to dual mode, and set the high-pass filter on each channel to 100 Hz.
 The amplifier worked as expected, and the worship leader commented that he perceived the sound quality in the monitors to be cleaner than usual.

-The XLS DriveCore Series amplifiers offer an enhanced level of value compared to their predecessors and represent a good value for small- to medium-sized portable PA systems requiring no-nonsense amplification at an affordable price.
-The XLS2500 is available at $599 street.
+The XLS DriveCore Series amplifiers offer an enhanced level of value compared to their predecessors and represent a good value for small- to mediumsized portable PA systems (or installs) requiring no-nonsense amplification at an affordable price.